 Two main bloodlines of lavas exist.
-One is a "landrace" lava line which traces its roots back to wild corns.
+One is a

+"landrace" lava line which traces its roots back to wild corns from the Okeetee region.
 The other lavas have been crossed into various domesticated lines to produce genetic combinations.
+Pictured here is a landrace lava.